iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit/README.md

 To set up and run the Streamlit app in your local environment, follow these instructions:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine using the following command.
+Replace <repository-url> with the actual url to this repository:

 ![Clone](Images/Readmepics/Clone.png)